 7 nights lodging, 7 breakfasts, 5 dinners, snacks, hybrid rental bike, van support, cue sheets and electronic GPS files, and trained guides.

 Hybrid bike is included in the cost of the tour.
 Road bikes and e-bikes are an additional $195.
 E-bike quantities are limited.

-Fly in and out of the Dublin or Belfast airports and take the train or bus to and from the start and end of the tour.
+Fly in and out of the Dublin airport and take the train or bus to and from the start and end of the tour.
 Aer Lingus also offers twice-daily flights between the Dublin and Donegal airports.

 Day 1: We meet in the afternoon in the bustling seaside town of Sligo for a bike fitting, orientation and group dinner.
 If you come early, take some time to explore the environs, such as the 13th century Sligo Abbey.
 For spectacular views, take a hike to the summit of Benbulben, the tabletop mountain that puts everyone in awe.
 0 miles.

 Day 2: Another point of inspiration for William Butler Yeats was Lough Gill, the lovely freshwater lake dotted with tiny islands.
 One of those islands is the subject of Yeats’ famous poem, “The Lake Isle of Innisfree.”
 Our first cycle outing takes us around the lough, with a stop at Tobernalt Holy Well, a natural spring whose spiritual magnetism dates back to 5th century pagan times.
 Today the well draws pilgrims of all faiths.